-Born on September 27, 1932, Yash Chopra began as an assistant director to IS Johar before moving on to assisting big brother BR Chopra.
-Under his brother’s banner of BR Films, he made his directorial debut with the socially significant Dhool ka Phool, an epic melodrama about unwed motherhood, illegitimacy and a plea for communal harmony.
+Born in Lahore on September 27, 1932, Yash Chopra studied at Doaba College in Jalandhar.
+His filmic journey began as an assistant director to IS Johar.
+From there, he moved on to assisting big brother, BR Chopra.
+Under his brother’s banner of BR Films, he made his directorial debut with the socially significant Dhool Ka Phool, an epic melodrama about unwed motherhood, illegitimacy and a plea for communal harmony.
 In one of the strongest sequences in the film, the old Muslim man bringing up the little, illegitimate boy tells him not to adhere to any religion in the song Tu Hindu Banega Na Musalman Banega, Insaan ki Aulad Hai, Insaan Banega.
-The film starring Ashok Kumar, Rajendra kumar, Mala Sinha and Nanda was a major success and took Mala Sinha to dramatic star status.
+The sensitive film starring Ashok Kumar, Rajendra Kumar, Mala Sinha and Nanda was a major success and took Mala Sinha to dramatic star status.

 Finally breaking away from BR Films, Yash Chopra launched his own production banner Yashraj Films with Daag (1973) starring Rajesh Khanna, Sharmila Tagore and Raakhee.
 The film, a loose adaptation of Thomas Hardy’s The Mayor Of Casterbridge, did well at the box-office establishing Chopra as a producer as well.
 He then entered one of his best phases of his career with a series of films starring Amitabh Bachchan – Deewaar (1975), Kabhi Kabhie (1976) – a love story across two generations, and Trishul (1978) among others.